Don’t be the low hanging fruit

 Many of these ransomware actors reside in countries in which the U.S. government has sanctions on.
 The U.S. Treasury Department’s Office of Foreign Assets Control (OFAC) has included malicious cyber actors in its cyber related sanctions program.
 These sanctions allow OFAC to penalize any U.S. persons who aid and or support these cyber criminals.
 By paying the ransom, a person is counted to be assisting these attackers.
 The penalties apply even if the victim is unaware of the sanctions and may be civilly liable by OFAC.

 Ransomware attacks can be an expensive headache.
 These attacks usually start as malicious software that get on to a system usually through a phishing email or weak cyber defense.
-At EZETech, we set up controls throughout your organization to reduce and minimize the chances and damages of ransomware attacks.
+At EZETech, we set up controls throughout your organization to prevent and minimize the chances and damages of ransomware attacks.
 Our team of trained professionals understand the many different ways these criminals can get into your network and systems.
 We work with your team to train your staff to spot these threats before letting them in by mistake.
 We lock down systems, networks and even user permissions to prevent this costly threat.
 Additionally, we provide you with consistent patching and training to make sure your systems are simply too tough to break into.
 In most cases these hackers are lazy and will move on to other low hanging fruit.

 Contact EZETech today for more information on our IT services.